bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="3.0in" height="1.5278346456692913in"} -->

-Many website's front end or UI are built on the foundations of components and compose ability.
+<p>Many website's front end or UI are built on the foundations of
+components and compose ability.</p>

-But React is a powerful tool for streamlining the process of building components and composing them.
+<p>But React is a powerful tool for streamlining the process of building
+components and composing them.</p>

-It performs these actions efficiently as components are rendered to the DOM without significantly impacting the browser's resources.
+<p>It performs these actions efficiently as components are rendered to the
+DOM without significantly impacting the browser's resources.</p>

-This is called component rendering and you'll learn more about this and its associated render method later.
+<p>This is called component rendering and you'll learn more about this and
+its associated render method later.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s09-m. tree-like dom (36) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->